 Day 10 : Departure From Quito

-Today after breakfast, you will be met by your guide to be transferred to Quito Airport in time for your Galapagos or International flight.
+After breakfast, you will be met by your guide for a transfer to Quito Airport in time for your Galápagos or international flight.

 Photo: helovi